explore

 • Flashlights.
 Heavy-duty battery powered flashlights can make negotiating a campsite at nighttime much easier.

-• Lanterns can be powered by batteries or or even solar energy and provide area light for cooking, board games, and other campground activities.
+• LanternsΒ can be powered by batteries or or even solar energy and provide area light for cooking, board and card games, and other campground activities.

 Stove

-Camping stoves are usually powered by propane gas or liquid fuel and can be as small as a single burner; or they can be multi-burner cooktops suitable for crafting a gourmet feast.
+Camp stoves are usually powered by propane gas or liquid fuel and can be as small as a single burner; or camping stoves can be multi-burner cooktops suitable for crafting a gourmet feast.

 A charcoal grill might be another cool accessory, perfect for open-flame cooking.
 The campsite might already have a charcoal grill, meaning you only need to bring the charcoal.